WARNING

 http://www.oclc.org/worldcat/

 A very impressive looking site which claims to cover 9000 libraries world wide.
 A search for Turnor's History of Hertford, published in 1830, showed copies located in 16 US libraries, 6 in the United Kingdom and 1 in Japan.
-However this was accessed as a service when the book site http://www.abaa.org/ did not have a copy of the book for sale.
-You are also supposed to be able to access the data base via Google (see details via WorldCat's web pages) but I was unable to access the Turnor book and several other books (such as my book, The London Gunners come to Town) which are definitely in the data base via Google.
-Clearly it would be very useful if the Google search worked properly and I will monitor the situation.
+When I first tried this site in 2007 there seemed to be problems - but these to have been ironed out and I can now find copies of my book, The London Gunners come to Town worked properly and I will monitor the situation.

 See also Locating Books